 Located along the Alpine Way between Jindabyne and Thredbo, Wild Brumby offers an amazing selection of locally distilled schnapps as well as a cafe for light meals.

-Sure the peaks of the Snowy Mountains might be the star attraction in the Kosciuszko National Park.
-But did you know that there is a cave system at the northern end of the park (between Tumut and Cooma), that is also worth visiting?
+Sure, the peaks of the Snowy Mountains might be the star attraction in the Kosciuszko National Park.
+But did you know that there is a cave system at the northern end of the park (between Tumut and Cooma) that is also worth visiting?

 My General Snow Tips:

-If it’s your very first time going to the snow: then definitely go get yourself some lessons before attempting a lift.
+Then definitely go get yourself some lessons before attempting a lift.

-I’ve said it before and I’ll say it again, the top of the mountain is not the place to work out how to ski or snowboard, especially the offloading ramps for the chairlifts.
+I’ve said it before, and I’ll say it again, the top of the mountain is not the place to work out how to ski or snowboard, especially the offloading ramps for the chairlifts.

 Despite what your friends might say, your knees and butt will thank me in the long run.

 Something you might want to keep in mind is that you can learn the basics of skiing in a day.
-So if you’re only trying it out for a weekend this will be the better option for you.
-But if you really want to enjoy it and get properly proficient in skiing then you’ll need to relearn the proper way to ski in the future.
+So if you’re only trying it out for a weekend, this will be the better option for you.
+But if you really want to enjoy it and get properly proficient in skiing, then you’ll need to relearn the proper way to ski in the future.

-In all honesty, it doesn’t happen all that often here in Australia, but it does happen and fitting chains after a big day on the mountains can be an arduous task.
+In all honesty, it doesn’t happen all that often here in Australia, but it does happen, and fitting chains after a big day on the mountains can be an arduous task.

 When you are planning your trip, account for that.
 Especially if you are staying in the mountains for a week or longer.
 Why not take the opportunity to see some of the other attractions around the Snowy Mountains have to offer?